nascheme/durus/README.txt

     from durus.connection import Connection
     connection = Connection(ClientStorage())

-Note that the ClientStorage constructor supports keyword arguments for host and port.
-If you provide those you should be sure to start the storage server the same way.
-The "durus -s" command supports options for host and port, as does the StorageServer constructor.
+Note that the ClientStorage constructor supports the "address" keyword that you can use to specify the address to use.
+The value must be either a (host, port) tuple or a string giving a path to use for a unix domain socket.
+If you provide the address you should be sure to start the storage server the same way.
+The "durus" command line tool supports options to specify the address.

 The connection instance has a get_root() method that you can use to obtain the root object.